The Wild Robot: Home media

 The Wild Robot was released to rent on digital streaming on October 15, 2024, and on Blu-ray and DVD on December 3.

-The film was made available to stream on NBCUniversal's Peacock streaming service in the US on January 24, 2025.
-As part of Universal's long-term deal with Netflix for its animated films, the film streamed on Peacock for the first four months of the pay-TV window, before moving to Netflix for the next ten beginning on May 24.
-It will return to Peacock for the remaining four.

 Reception

 Box office

 The Wild Robot has grossed $143.9 million in the United States and Canada, and $189.9 million in other territories for a worldwide total of $334.1 million.

 In the United States and Canada, The Wild Robot was released alongside Megalopolis, and was projected to gross $24–30 million from 3,962 theaters in its opening weekend.
 The film made $11.2 million on its first day, including an estimated $1.9 million from Thursday previews.
 The film went on to debut to $35.8 million, slightly above predictions and topping the box office.
 In its second weekend, the film made $18.9 million (a drop of 47% from its first weekend), finishing in second behind newcomer Joker: Folie à Deux.
 In its third weekend the film made $14 million (dropping just 25.9%), finishing in second behind newcomer Terrifier 3.
-According to The Hollywood Reporter, theater chains treated the unrated Terrifier 3 as an R-rated film, turning down attendees 17 or younger if unaccompanied by a parent or guardian.
-Distribution sources speculated that more people saw the film than reported, theorizing that a "noticeable bump" in the earnings for The Wild Robots third weekend was the result of teenagers buying tickets to the film and then sneaking into screenings of Terrifier 3.
 The film then made $10.1 million and $6.8 million in its fourth and fifth weekends, respectively.